mathead/pycrypt/docs/scorers.rst

 As you can see, all you have to do is call the ``setIdealNgramFrequencies`` method to load frequency dictionaries.
 The ``setWeights`` just multiplies the score got from their respective n-gram frequencies (pentagrams are more relevant than monograms and pentagrams usually score much lower because of their limited dictionaries).

-The frequency dictionaries are just python ``dict``s, which have the n-grams as a key and their probability distribution as a value.
+The frequency dictionaries are just python ``dict`` s, which have the n-grams as a key and their probability distribution as a value.
 The values, if all possible keys are referenced, should sum up to 1.
 The Czech data is generated from `here <http://ufal.mff.cuni.cz/~hajic/courses/npfl067/stats/czech.html>`_.
 There are only Czech and English statistics to date, but more languages are to come.
 Should you want to process them, you can use the ngram_converter.py script, which comes with pycrypt.

+Keep in mind, that a good Scorer should not only give good score to correct results and bad score to incorrect.
+It should also give half the score (or log half or something) to half correct results.
+This is essential, when using the genetic algorithms (and several others), to let the algorithm know, that it is on the right track.
+You should avoid making too big local maxima as well.

 Further reading
 ===============